What is the Optimal B2B Marketing Team Structure?

 Do: Say “sales is our strategic partner”

-How Will B2B Teams Change in the Future?
+How Will Marketing Team Structures in B2B Change in the Future?

 While the fundamentals discussed above will stay the same, several factors will force B2B marketing teams to restructure and reskill.
 Three of the most urgent factors are: